jkozik/freeswitchsignalwirecluecon24/README.md

 ```
 ## Connect SIP Clients
 Freeswitch is cycling, its sip stack looks normal, and now the next step is to connect SIP phones.
 I have two of them:
-- Zioper.
+- [ZioPer](https://www.zoiper.com/).
 It is a freeware client that runs on PCs and mobile phones.
 I have it running my Windows 11 laptop in on my home LAN
 -